-Finding blood in breastmilk is nothing to worry about; it’s quite common, especially for first-time breastfeeding mothers.
+Finding blood in breast milk is nothing to worry about; it’s pretty common, especially for first-time breastfeeding mothers.

 The blood cannot harm your baby; the blood consumed will pass through your baby's digestive tract as a bowel movement.
 Therefore, you can continue to breastfeed.

-Most blood in breast milk will go unnoticed unless a mother is expressing.
+Most blood in breast milk will go unnoticed unless a mother expresses.

-Is the Blood From Your Baby or From Your Breast?
+Is the Blood From Your Baby or Your Breast?

-If your baby has just puked up a large clot of blood in their breast milk, you can keep the blood and take it to your doctor; they can check whether the blood is a baby's blood or an adult's.
+If your baby has just puked up a large blood clot in their breast milk, you can keep it and take it to your doctor; they can check whether the blood is a baby's blood or an adult's.

 The Color of Breast Milk

-Blood in the breast milk can change the color of breast milk to shades of red, pink, orange and even brown.
-BUT, it's not always blood, in fact, certain foods can also change the color of your breast milk.
+Blood in the breast milk can change the color of breast milk to shades of red, pink, orange, and even brown.
+But it's not always blood; certain foods can also change the color of your breast milk.
 Beetroot and things containing red coloring are well-known culprits.
 If this is the case, your milk should return to its original hue as soon as those foods have left your system.
 The food in a mother's diet can also change the color of her baby's stools.

 What Causes Blood in Breast Milk?

-All of the below breastfeeding problems usually end quickly and are not considered serious.
+The breastfeeding problems below usually end quickly and are not considered serious.

 - Damaged or cracked nipples, blisters, cuts, and scrapes can cause a mother's nipples to bleed; this blood is often taken in by the infant during nursing.
 If the blood is due to cracked or damaged nipples, you should try to remedy the cause.
 Make sure that your baby is latching on well.
 (1) Look after your nipples.
 See how to look after your breasts while breastfeeding.
-Always keep an eye out for signs of infection such as swelling and pain.
+Always check for signs of infection, such as swelling and pain.
 Learn more about identifying the cause of your cracked nipples.

 - Broken capillaries due to breast injury.
-Rough treatment of your breasts, pressing your breast too hard while hand-expressing, and using a breast pump incorrectly can cause trauma to the breasts.
+Rough treatment of your breasts, pressing your breast too hard while hand-expressing, and misusing a breast pump can cause breast trauma.
 Breast shells can also cause some internal capillary damage if used too often.

 - A non-cancerous growth called an Intraductal Papilloma can cause bleeding from the nipples.
 These usually grow inside the milk duct and may cause a bloody breast milk discharge if they rupture the milk duct.
-This can sometimes cause quite a lot of blood to be swallowed by the baby, if this is the case, and the baby seems not to be handling the blood well, the mother will have to pump-and-dump her breast milk until she has stopped bleeding.
+This can sometimes cause quite a lot of blood to be swallowed by the baby, and if this is the case and the baby seems not to be handling the blood well, the mother will have to pump and dump her breast milk until she has stopped bleeding.
 Her baby will have to be supplemented during this time.
 These breast Papilloma tumors are typically only found in one breast and cannot be felt with the hand.
-Papilloma will usually subside naturally, without any treatment.
+Papilloma will usually subside naturally without any treatment.
 See temporary weaning.